Stays7339/PeriDocs/README.md

 │  │  ├─ peridocs-logo-v1.png
 │  │  ├─ peridocs-logo-v1-white.png
 │  │  ├─ favicon.png
-│  │  ├─ cookies-icon-by-trinh-ho-from-flaticon-dot-com.png #icon for cookies
+│  │  ├─ cookies-icon-by-trinh-ho-from-flaticon-dot-com.png #icon for privacy notice about local storage
+│  │  ├─ cookiessanta-hat-free-icon-by-surang-from-flaticon-dot-com #icon to display for users who's local time is set to Deccember 25 of any year
 │  │  └─ CabinetGrotesk_Complete/Fonts/WEB/fonts
 │  │
 │  │